py-why/causaltune/README.md

 As with other usecases, the advanced causal inference models allow impact estimation as a function of customer features, rather than just averages.

-**[PR complete and passes tests](https://github.com/transferwise/auto-causality/pull/162), now under review** Use of user-supplied propensity function.
-Just set
-`propensity_model` to an instance of the desired classifier when instantiating `AutoCausality`, or to '"auto"' if you want to use the FLAML classifier.
+**Ready to use** Use of user-supplied propensity function.
+Just set `propensity_model` to an instance of the desired classifier when instantiating `AutoCausality`, or to `"auto"` if you want to use the FLAML classifier.

 ### 4. Impact of customer choosing to use a feature (IV models)